If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 Why does oxygen promote bacterial growth?

-Because these microorganisms require oxygen for the production of energy and respiration of their electron transfer which allows them to grow.
-There are a lot of organisms in this world that need oxygen to live, including us, and most bacteria do so too.
+Because these microorganisms require oxygen for the production of energy, which allows them to grow.
+Most organisms need oxygen to live, including us, and most bacteria do so too.

 Read More >> How To Smoke Steak

 How Long Does Steak Last in the Freezer?

 To extend the storage life of steaks, you can consider freezing them.
 Once you store steaks in the freezer you will extend their storage life significantly.

 If you freeze your steak it will last between 4-12 months, which is much longer than the 3 to 5 days it will last in the fridge.

 First, I only recommend doing this with raw, or fresh, steak.

 Before storing your raw steaks in the freezer, wrap them very securely in food-grade plastic wrap and heavy-duty aluminum foil.
 With the proper packaging, your steaks can last for a very long time.